emaphp/eMapper/README.md

 ----------

 <br/>
-Altrough *eMapper* uses the exceptions already included in SPL, there are some special scenarios where those included in the library are used.
-These special scenarios are the following:
+*eMapper* does come with a small subset of exceptions in order to communicateunexpected errors.

  - Query syntax error
  - Failed database connection
- - Errors when processing a mapping expression or result
+ - Unrecognizaed mapping expression / Invalid configuratio

 <br/>
-The associated exception depends on the database server currently used, althrough all of them extend from *eMapper\Exception\MapperException*.
+All these exceptions extend the *eMapper\Exception\MapperException* class.
+The examples above illustrate exception handling according to the available mapping classes.

 <br/>
 **MySQL**